flutter/website/src/content/get-started/flutter-for/compose-devs.md

 ### Styling text

-In **Compose**, you use the properties on `Text` for one or two attributes or construct `TextStyle` object to set many at once.
+In **Compose**, you use the properties on `Text` for one or two attributes or construct a `TextStyle` object to set many at once.

 ```kotlin
 Text("Hello, world!", color = Color.Green,